Summary of the most important accounting principles used

 The consolidated financial statements of Belships ASA (the “Parent Company”), and all its subsidiaries (the “Group”), have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS).
-The Group accounts have been prepared on a historical cost basis, except for derivatives and shares, which are measured at fair value.
+The Group accounts have been prepared on a historical cost basis, except for derivatives and shares held for trading, which are measured at fair value.

 The Group accounts are presented with uniform accounting principles for identical transactions and events under otherwise identical conditions.